christopher-besch/homepage/src/articles/16_open_source/open_source.md

 This would be a *fork* of LibreOffice Writer.
 Now it's up to the users to choose which version of LibreOffice Writer they want to use; the original or your fork?
 This is actually very common in Open-Source.
-People come up with all sorts of crazy ideas that are sometimes so radical the original developers doesn't want to upstream them.
+People come up with all sorts of crazy ideas that are sometimes so radical the original developers don't want to upstream them.
 LibreOffice Writer itself is actually a fork of OpenOffice Writer, btw.
 (And OpenOffice Writer is a fork of StarOffice Writer.)
 The LibreOffice Writer implemented such cool new features they gathered so many people around them, they dwarfed the older OpenOffice and StarOffice Writer.